-Sudanese industry is much more dependent on imports.
-The share of manufactured imports of the industry in total merchandise imports is 21.2%.
-The biggest contributors to this figure are food production, motor vehicle assembly and the chemical industry, with shares of 47%, 17% and 10% respectively.
+On the other hand, opposite to exports, the Sudanese industry is much more dependent on imports.
+The survey showed that the share of manufactured imports of the industry in total merchandise imports is 21.2%.
+The biggest contributors to this figure are the food production, motor vehicle assembly and the chemical industry, with shares of 47%, 17% and 10% respectively.
 The petroleum industry imports only about 0.3%.
-These percentages only take into account the direct imports of the manufacturing industry.
-If the indirect imports, which enter as raw materials and semi-finished goods through other sectors of the economy, were taken into account, the real import content of the manufacturing sector is expected to be even higher.
-Hence, when the net contribution of the manufacturing sector to the economy of 21.2% of imports and 12.8% of exports is considered, the net effect on the trade balance would be negative by about \$200 million.

-The only two categories of industry that have a comparative advantage to the trade balance are the leather and petroleum industries.
-Deducting the 3.2% of the trade balance share coming from the petroleum industry increases the negative trade balance even further.
-The leather industry represents only 0.6% of the export share, and hence has relatively little impact.
-On the other hand, the motor vehicle industry has the most negative contribution to the trade balance of -1.4%.
-This industry seems to be disadvantaged relative to other categories because it has one of the highest import contents in intermediate inputs to production.
+These percentages take into account only the direct imports of the manufacturing industry.
+If the indirect imports, which enter as raw materials and semi-finished goods through other sectors of the economy, were considered, the real import content of the manufacturing sector is expected to be even higher.
+Hence, when the net contribution of manufacturing sector to the economy of 21.2 % of imports and 12.8% of exports is considered, the net effect on the trade balance would be negative by about \$200 million.
+The only two categories that have a comparative advantage to the trade balance are the leather and petroleum industries.
+Deducting the 3.2% of the trade balance share coming from the petroleum industry as a result of the secession of the South will add to the negative trade balance.
+More recent figures from the Sudanese Ministry of Finance shows that the export share has been gradually dropping to reach 0.04%, while the imports increasing to 30.4% by the year 2014, increasing the manufacturing trade balance deficit even further (Taha, 2016).
+The leather industry represents only 0.6% of the exports share, hence has a relatively little impact.
+The motor vehicle industry, on the other hand, has the most negative contribution to the trade balance of -1.4%.
+This industry seems to be disadvantaged relative to other categories because it has one of the highest import content in intermediate inputs to production.
 However, it has an indirect positive effect on the economy as a whole by satisfying some of the local demand, and hence reducing the need for importing more vehicles, as well as contributing to the employment market.
-However, a bigger impact on the economy would have been more visible if it could export its product.
-However, this will require more local component manufacture to address the industry's trade imbalance, less protectionism, improved management, lean practices and aggressive marketing techniques.
+Yet, a bigger impact on the economy would have been more visible if it could manage to export its product.
+However, this will require more local component manufacture to address industry's trade imbalance and less protectionism, improved management, lean practices and aggressive marketing techniques to improve its competitiveness.